bartificer/programming-by-stealth/docs/_tidbits/tidbit16.md

 ### Simple Beginnings

 When Allison first dipped her toe into the podcasting waters, she hosted the website on a shared hosting plan from one of the major providers.
 This meant the site was sharing the resources of a single web and database server with tens, or perhaps even hundreds, of other websites.
 Multi-site hosting like this is generally delivered using a management platform like [CPanel](https://www.cpanel.net) or [Plesk](https://www.plesk.com).
 These platforms provide site owners with a web-based control panel for managing their site, so, for the most part, the underlying technical details were not relevant for her.
-As long as the platform met the minimum requirements for Wordpress, the rest was someone else's problem 🙂
+As long as the platform met the minimum requirements for WordPress, the rest was someone else's problem 🙂

 These kinds of fully managed shared hosting offerings have two obvious advantages — they're inexpensive, and customers are liberated from all systems administration (sysadmin) tasks!